-- "Errors are received during GMFHS Configuration initialization" - "GMFHS Status Solicitation fails"
+- "Errors are received during GMFHS Configuration initialization" on page 188 - "GMFHS Status Solicitation fails" on page 189

 Errors are received during GMFHS Configuration initialization

 Errors received during GMFHS configuration initialization might be an indication that you have unusable RODM attributes defined for GMFHS.
 Error messages and additional error information are logged to one or more GMFHS output logs, depending on which logs have been enabled.
 The GMFHS internal trace log is the default GMFHS output log.